 Oracle Enterprise Manager 13C has been introduced as a ‘single pane of glass’.
 Managing and monitoring all the assets, in or out of the public cloud.
 But when creating an RDS- database instance in Amazon’s cloud, it is monitored by Cloudwatch, and it’s not possible to install a so-called Oracle Hybrid Cloud Agent to connect

 This post is intended to be a dummy guide, best practices, or whatever you call it… about setting up a network while working with virtual boxes on a desk- or laptop.
 I was setting up a virtual box environment with several Virtual Boxes on my laptop, and as I’m not a network – specialist, I

 This post has already been published in the past on the AMIS-blog.
 To build an Oracle 12C RAC database – on Virtual Boxes – there’s at least shared storage needed for ASM, and a DNS-server for the SCAN-addresses.
 Several methods can be used for this, but for the storage in my private project I

+This post has already been published in the past on the AMIS technology blog.
 Once in a while a company wants to know if her Oracle development- and test- environments needs to be licensed.
 And in a lot of cases this question simply can be answered as: yes, these environments must be licensed.
 The cases